thedataninja1786/netguru_test/README.md

 -   Normalize data into a common format, such as JSON, with fields like:
     - Channel: Email/Live chat
     - Message content: The text body of the message
-    - Customer details: Name, email, order ID
+    - Customer details: Name, email, customer ID, order ID

 ## 2. DATA PROCESSING